StephHjar/tic-tac-toe/TESTING.md

 ## Testing

 ### Manual Testing
-The program was tested manually by going through all possible error validation messages, and all possible game results (player win, computer win, draw).
+The program was tested manually by going through all possible error validation messages, all possible game results (player win, computer win, draw), and the functionality of writing to the high score board.
 See the results below:

 | Test Case | Pass? | Screenshot |
 |-----------|-------|------------|